crystalinnee/Trianthology-EN-Sugoi/README.md

  THIS IS LIKELY NOT A VERY GOOD TRANSLATION!
 I haven't proofread it entirely at the time of posting, this is a proof of concept.

 Based on the WIP English Patch for the 07th Expansion Game "Trianthology" by Billy, the Analog vTuber Bass, Trianthology-EN.
+Lines from the original translation should be unaltered

 ## Installation